 New buildings at Baridhara

 A boundary wall was built around the whole site in 1986, and the ground within it raised by about a metre to above highest forecast flood levels.
 The first construction phase was the amenities site, with clubhouse, swimming pool, a tennis court and squash court completed in 1988.
-The second phase was a new residence, designed by an in-house Foreign Office architect, John Hopewell, and completed in 1989: the executive architects were Clifford Tee and Gale, the contractor was Mir Akhter Hossai, and the outturn cost was £900,000, including furnishings.
-The third phase was new offices designed by Foreign Office architect David Nicholson, with Norman and Dawbarn as executive architects, completed in 1992: Concord Engineering and Construction was the contractor, and the total cost £5.4 million.
-These offices were extended in [?] mid-1990s to cope with the increased visa and immigration work [?].
+The second phase was a new residence, designed by an in-house FCO architect, John Hopewell, and completed in 1989: the executive architects were Clifford Tee and Gale, the contractor was Mir Akhter Hossai, and the outturn cost was £900,000, including furnishings.
+The third phase was new offices designed by FCO architect David Nicholson, with Norman and Dawbarn as executive architects, completed in 1992 and opened by the Home secretary on 1 January 1993: Concord Engineering and Construction was the contractor, and the total cost £5.4 million.
+These offices were extended in [?] mid-1990s to cope with the much increased visa and immigration work.
 [Update.]